Service Rate Control in Queues with Abandonments: Introduction

 Customer abandonments are prevalent in many stochastic systems such as healthcare settings (see for example Batt and Terwiesh \cite{batt} and Armony et al. \cite{mor}), call centers (see for example Gong and Li \cite{gong} and Koole and Pot \cite{ger}), perishable inventory models (see for example Sarhangian et al. \cite{sarhangian} and Wu et al. \cite{wu}) etc. In spite of this wide range of applications, there are not many papers focusing on exact analysis and control of queues with abandonments.
 Our objective in this paper is to address this issue by considering service rate control in queues with abandonments.

 In particular, we consider a single stage Markovian queueing system with customer abandonments.
-We assume that customers arrive with respect to a Poisson process of rate $\lambda>0$ to a system whose capacity could be infinite or finite (in which case customers finding the system full are lost).
+We assume that customers arrive with respect to a Poisson process of rate $\lambda>0$ to a system whose buffer size could be infinite or finite (in which case customers finding the system full are lost).
 There is a single server whose service time is exponentially distributed.
 A service manager can choose the service mode of the server in a compact set $a\in \mathcal{A}$ or idle the server.
 When the server works in mode $a$, the service rate is $\mu(a)$ and a per unit time cost of $f(a)$ is incurred, where $\mu:\mathcal{A}\to\mathbb{R}^+$ and $f: \mathcal{A}\to\mathbb{R}$ are continuous functions in $\mathcal{A}$.
 The customers who are waiting in line are impatient and may leave after an exponential amount of time with rate $\theta>0$.
 When the server idles, all customers in the system are subject to abandonments.
 There is a per unit time per customer holding cost $h\geq0$ incurred by customers in the system and a cost of $c\geq0$ per customer if a customer abandons the system.
 We consider two versions of the problem, in the first version, a reward $r\geq0$ is received at the time of customer arrivals whereas in the second version, reward $r$ is received at the time of service completions.
 Our objective is to determine the structure of the optimal service rate control policy that maximizes the infinite-horizon discounted profit and the one that maximizes the long-run average profit for both versions of the problem.
-To the best of our knowledge, this is the first paper that completely characterizes the optimal service rate policy in queues with abandonments for both infinite and finite capacity systems.
+To the best of our knowledge, this paper is the first to completely characterize the optimal service rate policy in $M/M/1 + M$ queues for both infinite and finite buffer systems under the infinite-horizon discounted and long-run average reward optimality criteria with a general continuous action space and service rate cost function.
+It also establishes that the set of optimal actions can be reduced to the lower boundary of the convex hull of the action space.